siobhanlgorman/knits-and-pieces/README.md

 ![](documentation/screenshots/error-msg.png)

 ### Future Features

 - craft blog with users able to comment
 - user reviews of products and with CRUD function
 - Likes/favourites and a wishlist in the user profile
-- link product availablility to stock levels/inventory would be required for a reql-world business
+- link product availablility to stock levels/inventory would be required for a real-world business
 - postage according to country/limiting country
 - FAQs section